Warriors' Country: A Call to Action for Bible Believers.

 Some Christians have benefited from my book even though they haven’t yet been able to come to terms with a few of its many points.
 That’s normal; it’s the way we all learn and grow.
 My book isn’t an attempt to force-feed anybody; it’s an attempt to help my fellow servants.

 While you are going through this Bible study you’ll realize you really are being fed.
 And you’ll see why I say it’s for mature Christians.
 But later, after years have combined with knowledge and experience to produce wisdom, you’ll understand with a touch of sadness that AOR actually covers basic fundamentals of Christianity…that AOR only seemed to cover advanced material because you were viewing it from the type of blindness, immaturity, and apostasy that afflicts the modern church.
 If you’re an older Christian you’ll feel a sense of helpless sorrow as you realize you should have been taught the fundamentals in AOR when you were young so you could have the time to think, do, and learn…so you could grow into the kind of mature wisdom that is the gradual result of building on a proper foundation.
-If you are a younger Christian, the Lord, by the time your righteousness is crowned with a hoary head (Proverbs 16:31), may have given you the kind of knowledge and wisdom that can be used to truly feed His sheep and turn them into spiritual warriors.
+If you are a younger Christian, by the time your righteousness is crowned with a hoary head (Proverbs 16:31), our Lord may have given you the kind of understanding and wisdom that can be used to truly feed His sheep and turn them into spiritual warriors.

 The wife of one preacher (in one of the cults I mention in the Introduction) who was helped by The Age of Reason when it made all of his years of Bible studying fall into place and make sense (thus exposing the false doctrines of his church), told me her husband stayed up late at night wrestling with my book.
 He’d rant about me and angrily fling my book onto the sofa.
 But he determined to keep going because my Scripture references were valid and he really was learning.
 The historical section wasn’t particularly new to him because he was already widely read in history.
 But he said almost every time he turned a page in the doctrinal section he found another challenge to his understanding of Christianity.
 He submitted to the Scriptures, repented, and eventually began a series of sermons designed to help his church wake up.
 He also wrote to the authorities in his denomination.
 They never answered him, the church board banned him from the pulpit, he quit the cult when he realized the Bible wasn’t its real authority, moved to another state, and is happily and confidently serving the Lord in accordance with His word.
 He turned out to be more than a man of the cloth; he turned out to be a man of God.